abinit/abinit/doc/tutorial/spin.md

   * [[nspinor]]

 Have a look at it.
-You should also look at [[so_psp]]; it is not used here, meaning that the SO information is directly read from the pseudopotential file.
+You should also look at [[so_psp]]; it is not set explicitly here, because the SO information is directly read from the pseudopotential file.
+One could force a non-SO calculation by setting [[so_psp]] to 0.

-In this run, we check that we recover the splitting of the atomic level by performing a calculation in a big box.
+In this run, we check that we recover the splitting of the atomic levels by performing a calculation in a big box.
 Two calculations are launched with and without spin-orbit.